 The maritime cluster in Norway is a prerequisite for further development of Norwegian shipping lines and the maritime supplier industry.
 Color Line is now the only shipping line in international passenger traffic to and from Norway that operates under the Norwegian flag, with mainly Norwegian crews, Norwegian ownership and a Norwegian head office.
 In summer 2019, Color Line will put the world’s largest plug-in hybrid ship into service between Sandefjord and Strømstad.
 The ship is being built at Ulstein Shipyard and the sub-contractors are mainly part of the maritime cluster in Norway.
 Building Colour Hybrid is confirmation of the international competitiveness that the maritime industry in Norway represents when the industry has international competitiveness and predictable framework conditions.
 A report from Menon shows that the national and local knock-on effects of building Color Hybrid are almost NOK one billion..

-The introduction of this innovative technology has given measurable results for the cities where Color Line ships are moored.
+The introduction of this innovative technology has given measurable results for the harbors where Color Line ships are moored.
 Onshore power for ships means that the electricity comes from the normal power grid on shore.
-This means that the ships are essentially run on hydro power - a pure and renewable energy source.

 The introduction of onshore power in Oslo in 2011 aroused considerable international attention and set a new international standard for the sustainable shipping of the future.